 PICTOUâ€”Highland Homecoming, commemorating the 240th anniversary of the landing of the Ship Hector, will take place at the Hector Heritage Quay this weekend.

 Keith Matheson, volunteer at the Hector Heritage Quay, works to repair the Ship Hector, which is undergoing renovations this summer.
-Several tourists came on the boat as Matheson worked on restoring the historic replica on Tuesday morning.
-AMY MACKENZIE – THE NEWS
+Several tourists came on the boat as Matheson worked on restoring the historic replica earlier this summer.
+FILE PHOTO

 The celebration begins with the Hector Classic Golf Tournament all day Friday, Sept.
 13 at the Abercrombie Golf Course.
 Golfers from around the province will participate and enjoy some true Highland hospitality at the pre-golf reception aboard the ship Hector on Thursday evening.

 Saturday begins bright and early with a Highland Breakfast at the Quay from 9 a.m. until 11 a.m.
 Pancakes and sausages will be served and the cost is $5 per person.
 Admission to the Hector Heritage Quay is free all weekend with many activities planned for the two days.

 On Saturday afternoon at 1:30 p.m. the Below Deck display will be unveiled and open to the public.
 This project is the final component to the site enhancement project that has happened at the Quay, beginning with the refurbishment of the sea wall last year, and followed this year with site enhancements including re grading the yard, decks and walkways.

 The Below Deck display will give visitors a better understanding of the living conditions endured by the Hector settlers on their epic journey to Nova Scotia in 1773.
 Several costumed animators will be on site and refreshments will be served in the Captainâ€™s cabin.